|Outpatient Rehabilitation and Sports Medicine Services

 Meet our Spine Surgery

-The UCH Spine Program provides an unparalleled combination of medical talent, technology and sophisticated procedures to find an individualized solution for each patient.
+The UM UCH Spine Program provides an unparalleled combination of medical talent, technology and sophisticated procedures to find an individualized solution for each patient.
 Some of the leading surgeons in the regions perform progressive spine procedures to treat:

 • Cervical and Lumbar Disc Disease